nemo-protocol/wallet-kit/website/docs/migration/upgradeTo0.2.x.md

 So make sure your wallet adapter supports it, otherwise our kit will not detect your wallet as valid ones.

-For more of integration details, check out [How to integrate with Suiet Kit?](/docs/CanIUse#how-to-integrate-with-suiet-kit)
+For more of integration details, check out [How to integrate with Nemo Kit?](/docs/CanIUse#how-to-integrate-with-suiet-kit)